 Sampling sites

-The sampled streams are located within an area of 200 km length between the Paraguay and Paraná basins, near S20° 54’ to 22° 18’ latitude and W54° 56’ to 56° 05’ longitude (Figure 1).
+The sampled streams were located within an area of 200 km length between the Paraguay and Paraná basins, near S20° 54’ to 22° 18’ latitude and W54° 56’ to 56° 05’ longitude (Figure 1).

 Figure 1

-We collected samples bimonthly in 10 streams of each basin (Figure 1), from January to November 2004, totaling 60 samples per basin.
+We collected samples bimonthly in 10 streams of each basin (Figure 1), from January to November 2004, totalizing 60 samples per basin.
 In each basin, we selected streams from four sub-basins, according to their accessibility from the road, their position in the hydrographic basin and their environmental integrity (visual assessment).
-The relief of the Apa and Miranda sub-basins in the Paraguay catchments is uneven, with many waterfalls higher than 30 m, which act as barriers to fish migration within the basin (14,16).
+The geographic relief of the Apa and Miranda sub-basins in the Paraguay catchments is uneven, with many waterfalls higher than 30 m, which act as barriers to fish migration within the basin (14,16).
 Stream widths ranged from 0.6 m to 7 m, stream depths from 0.11 m to 1.75 m, water velocity from 0.056 m*s–1 to 1.90 m*s–1 and altitude from 264 m to 641 m.
-The streams are relatively well-preserved, with most of the natural riparian vegetation remaining, as well as a small human population.
+The streams, inserted in areas with small human population, are relatively we preserved, with most of the natural riparian vegetation remaining.
 Names and codes for the streams are shown in Figure 1.

 We took samples during daylight with a rectangular sieve of 1.2 to 0.8 m, with a 2 mm mesh size and standardized sampling effort (20 throws) at each site, and approximately 50 m long hauls.
-We chose this method to avoid complications related to the use of electroshocking in streams with low water conductivity, difficult access, and variable turbidity that impedes the visual detection of fish.
+We chose this method to avoid complications related to the use of electroshocking in streams with low water conductivity, difficult access, and variable turbidity that prevents the visual detection of fish.

 In all analyzed streams, we collected a set of key environmental variables known to influence stream fish communities: pH, conductivity (mS/cm), water temperature, and dissolved oxygen, using a YSI model 556 field multi probe.
 We obtained turbidity with a portable turbidity meter.
 Stream depth was recorded from 10 locations in each stream, using a graduated wooden stick.
 We measured water velocity (m/s) three to five times in different parts of the stream using the float method.
 To obtain stream width (m), we used a measured tape, and to measure altitude (m) we used the altimeter of a GPS.
-For the analyzed streams, we used mean values of stream depth and velocity.
+We characterized all streams using mean values of stream depth and velocity.

 Phylogenetic hypothesis for stream fish communities of Paraná and Paraguay basins